ceramicnetwork/.github/OVERVIEW.md

 ## Ceramic Documents

 Ceramic provides a *universal graph of verifiable documents*.
 Ceramic documents are signed, append-only objects stored in [IPFS](https://github.com/ipfs/ipfs), encoded using [IPLD](https://github.com/ipld/ipld), and anchored in one or more blockchains.
-Due to its hybrid design relying on IPFS/IPLD and various blockchains, Ceramic's document graph is interoperable, scalable, permissionless, and low cost (variable depending on blochain anchor service).
+Due to its hybrid design relying on IPFS/IPLD and various blockchains, Ceramic's document graph is interoperable, scalable, permissionless, and low cost (variable depending on blockchain anchor service).

 Documents are a flexible primitive that can be modeled to represent many things, however each document must conform to a specific *doctype* supported by the protocol.
 Doctypes specify rules that govern what is a valid update to the document such as signatures and state transitions.
 This allows Ceramic nodes to verify the state of a given document in a decentralized way.